These Prime Day Apple deals live now: iPad, iPad Pro, Apple Watch and AirPods

 Amazon's Prime Day has officially kicked off and we're excited to see the retail giant already has a number of Apple deals available on iPads and accessories.
 There was a period when Amazon didn't sell Apple products, but the two companies patched things up last September and now Amazon is an official Apple seller.
+Thinking about investing in AirPods?
+Is it time for you to get an Apple Watch?
+Today might be the perfect day.
 Amazon may not run as many Apple discounts as Best Buy, but here are the best deals so far.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.